thirtyninetythree/thirtyninetythree/README.md

 ### 📘 Experience
-Fullstack dev with experience building web and android apps.
+Full-stack developer with hands-on experience building web and mobile applications

-Currently working at an agtech serving 6 million farmers with technology powered advisories
+Currently, I’m contributing to an agtech organization that empowers 6 million farmers with tech-driven advisories, helping to improve agricultural productivity and livelihoods.